This blog post may contain affiliate links. Please read the full disclosure.

 A note on California Prop 65 Warnings

 On the Facebook Group and through internet research, the subject of California Prop 65 Warning labels on these vitamin bottles occasionally comes up.
 California Prop 65 is a safe water and drinking act that is in place to notify consumers when harmful toxins or chemicals are in products or if they are released in an environment.
 (For example, the gym I go to has a warning notice posted on the wall.)
 The concern with these vitamins is that there may be heavy metals in them, specifically lead.
 I’ve included some resources at the bottom of the page for you to learn more.
-If you have questions about any of the products listed, contact the manufacturer directly; I’ve provided their contact numbers for you as well.
+If you have questions about any of the products listed, contact the manufacturer directly.

 List of Kids Multivitamins without Folic Acid